EyezLee/ARVolumeVFX/README.md

 # ARVolumeVFX
  A tool to bridge VFX Graph with processed depth, color, human silhouette and environment data retrieved from Lidar sensor of an AR enabled device.
-It enables users to play VFX Graph in AR world to its maximum possibility, in actual volumetrix data rather than screen spaced post processing AR old fashion. (early demo, under construction)
+It enables users to play VFX Graph in AR world to its maximum possibility, in actual volumetrix data rather than screen spaced post processing AR old fashion.
+One device solution, no any sort of connection needed! (early demo, under construction)

 ## Environment Requirements
    - Unity 2021.2 beta 16 / Unity 2022.1 alpha 12